Home-modules/docs/README.md

 # Home_modules

-Home_modules is a smart home platform which is focused on extensibility and lack of need for an internet connection.
+Home_modules is a smart home platform which is focused on extensibility and the lack of need for an internet connection.

-> _Fun fact: the name `home_modules` came from `node_modules`.
+> _The name `home_modules` came from `node_modules`.
 The logo is also inspired by the NPM logo._

 ## Documentation